 Cumulative Impacts.
-Past, present, and anticipated projects that would contribute to impacts on federally listed species and designated critical habit include (1) the improvements to the parking areas at the ends of Leelanau County Roads 651 and 669; (2) implementation of the "Fire Management Plan"; (3) improvements to the Lake Michigan overlooks accessed from the Pierce Stocking Scenic Drive; and (4) those activities presented in table 21.
-Most of these actions would benefit natural resources including federally listed species and their designated critical habitats.
-Some past projects at the National Lakeshore, however, such as the site restoration project near Big Glen Lake, have adversely affected federally listed species, i.e., Michigan monkey flower.
-These resulted in formal consultation with the U.S. Fish and Wildlife Service.
+Past, present, and anticipated projects that would contribute to impacts on federally listed species and designated critical habit include (1) the improvements to the parking areas at the ends of Leelanau County Roads 651 and 669; (2) implementation of the "Fire Management Plan"; and (3) improvements to the Lake Michigan overlooks accessed from the Pierce Stocking Scenic Drive; and (4) those activities presented in table 21.
+These actions would benefit natural resources including federally listed species.
 During implementation, actions would be taken to avoid or minimize potential adverse impacts on such species.
 This would result in actions that might affect but would not be likely to adversely affect federally listed species.
 The actions described above, in combination with the no action alternative, would result in no more than insignificant or discountable cumulative impacts resulting in overall impacts that may affect but are not likely to adversely affect these species.
 The no-action alternative would be expected to contribute a relatively small component to these cumulative impacts.